A dream of uniting UK soccer fans swerves to the far right

 - 'Sherlock' star Cumberbatch praised for tackling muggers

 The far right was energized by the brutal attacks that hit Britain in the spring of 2017.
-In March, a Muslim convert mowed down pedestrians on Westminster Bridge before stabbing a police officer to death outside Parliament.
-In May, a Libyan-British suicide bomber attacked crowds leaving an Ariana Grande concert in Manchester, killing 22 people, many of them teenage girls.
-Two weeks later, three young men inspired by the Islamic State group killed eight people by driving a rented van into pedestrians crossing London Bridge and then attacking passers-by with knives.

-That bloodshed had been the final straw for Meighan, a soft-spoken, red-haired man who likes to wear Lacoste sweaters, button-down shirts, tartan scarves and tweed caps — uniform of the clothes-conscious brand of football fan known as a “casual.”
+Vehicle and knife attacks on London’s Westminster and London Bridges and a bombing at a concert in Manchester killed 35 people in all.

-He once ran with Tottenham’s hooligan “firm” and was banned for a stretch from stadiums across Britain.
-Now, he is a 33-year-old father of three with anxiety about the world around him.
+That bloodshed spurred Meighan to action.
+A soft-spoken man, he once ran with Tottenham’s hooligan “firm” and was banned for a stretch from stadiums across Britain.
+Now, the 33-year-old father of three has anxiety about the world around him.

-“My daughters, after London Bridge, decided they didn’t want to go to a concert because they were too scared,” he told The Associated Press.

-Within three weeks of forming, the Football Lads Alliance had 30,000 Facebook members.
-Thousands pledged to march from St. Paul’s Cathedral to London Bridge, three weeks after the attack there.

-As Meighan watched the crowds of fans from rival teams gather on that overcast Sunday in June, he was apprehensive — not so much about extremists or left-wing counter-protesters but about the assembled football hooligans, from firms with deep and bitter rivalries, such as Tottenham and Arsenal, or Manchester United and Manchester City.
+As Meighan watched rival fans gather for the FLA’s first march in June, he was apprehensive — not about extremists or left-wing counter-protesters but about the assembled football hooligans, from firms with deep enmities.

-“Some of these individuals were probably at war with one another and over the years, fought one another,” Meighan said.
-“I thought, I’m walking into the lion’s den here.”

-The group had barred flag-waving, chanting and pre-march drinking — for many, essential parts of football fandom.
+The group had barred flag-waving, chanting and pre-march drinking.
 “We didn’t want to be stereotyped,” Meighan said.

-He saw the peaceful march as a vindication, proof that often-maligned football fans could have a voice — could do something, “rather than beating the crap out of one another.”

-At first, the FLA claimed to be “inclusive and acceptable to all colors, creeds, faiths and religions,” and laid out deliberately broad goals.
-Its website spoke of “making a safer environment and community for all of our children and grandchildren,” and its proposals sounded modest — tougher police action, better intelligence, curbs on hate preachers, more controls on terrorism suspects.
+When it began, the FLA claimed to be “inclusive and acceptable to all colors, creeds, faiths and religions.”

 But clouds were gathering.
 Mingling with the football fans for the group’s second London march in October were alt-right bloggers and far-right activists eager to push it in a more extreme direction.

-These days, he is a self-described “journalist, activist and public figure” whose YouTube channel has accumulated more than 6 million views.
-Recent videos purport to show him fighting migrants in Italy and being attacked by masked men outside a London McDonalds.
+The most influential was Robinson, former leader of the notorious street-protest group the English Defence League.

-When he shows up at demonstrations, fans sing his name: “Oh, Tommy, Tommy!”
+Robinson’s YouTube channel has accumulated more than 6 million views and fans sing his name at demonstrations: “Oh, Tommy, Tommy!”

-Meighan certainly was impressed, calling Robinson “a brave man” who “talks a lot of sense” and urging members of his alliance to attend Robinson events.
+Meighan certainly was impressed, calling Robinson “a brave man” who “talks a lot of sense” and urging FLA members to attend Robinson events.

-On the FLA’s Facebook page, post after post began to describe Britain as under threat from uncontrolled immigration or menaced by “grooming gangs” of Muslim men sexually exploiting teenage girls across Britain — a narrative driven by trials in several British cities in which men of mostly Pakistani origin were convicted of coercing girls and women into sex.
+On the FLA’s members-only Facebook page, post after post began to describe Britain as under threat from uncontrolled immigration.
+Members shared anti-Muslim, anti-Semitic and racist cartoons and posts.

 Like many on the far right, he also spoke as if society was poised on the brink of disintegration, saying more terrorist attacks could spur a “civil war.”

-Meighan describes FLA supporters as “just fed up. … People who’ve got children and grandchildren, who’ve grown up in society how it was, and how it is now, and who feel threatened by it.”

-For the far-right, that threat comes from Islam, which it paints as a menace to Western civilization.
-It’s a message that spreads rapidly on social media, where diverse figures including Robinson, North American “alt-right” ideologues and the German white nationalists Generation Identity repost and reinforce one another’s opinions and images.

-Despite that unity of message, Britain’s far right is riven by factionalism.
-As the FLA moved into the whirlpool of online far-right radicalism, it also began to fracture.
+But it was the FLA that began to fracture as it moved into the whirlpool of online far-right radicalism.
 Egos clashed, members bickered online, and some broke off to form the rival Democratic Football Lads Alliance.

-Meanwhile, Meighan prepared to test the FLA’s popularity outside of London with a march in Birmingham, England’s second-largest city.

-The crowd that gathered that day in March was much smaller than those in London — a couple of thousand people at best.
-The politics were sharper and harder, with speakers dwelling on the obsessions of the far right in 2018: immigration, Islam and an alleged threat to white Christian identity.
+The group’s third demonstration, in Birmingham, attracted only a few thousand people.

 Tommy Robinson was there, muscling through the crowd with an entourage while fans leaned in to get selfies.
-The star speaker was Anne Marie Waters, leader of the anti-immigrant party For Britain, who said Islam was bringing “poison” into the country and that the EU, by letting in migrants, had imported “hell on Earth” to Europe.
+The star speaker was Anne Marie Waters, leader of the far-right party For Britain, who said Islam was bringing “poison” into the country.

 A few weeks later, he shocked supporters by quitting, saying he wanted to focus on work and his family.
 He still posts on social media — attacks on liberals and left-wing politicians, and complaints that critics of Islam such as Robinson are being silenced.